 Go on a Sunset Cruise

-There are various options, including group sunset cruise tours that provide you with canapés and cocktails as you watch the sun go down from aboard a large yacht.
-Alternatively, if you are looking for a more private and exclusive experience, there is the opportunity to rent your own boat – when split between a group of you, these prices aren’t too high.
+As mentioned, the Sorrento sunsets are truly incredible and still stunning on the mainland.
+However, the sunset from the water is a bucket list experience for those heading to Sorrento.
+There are various options, including group sunset cruise tours that provide canapés and cocktails as you watch the sun go down from aboard a large yacht.
+Alternatively, if you are looking for a more private and exclusive experience, you can rent your own boat – when split between a group of you, these prices aren’t too high.

 - Location: Sorrento Bay